akspha/getting_and_cleaning_data_project/README.md

 ##This repo contains
-* run_analysis.R script which operates on UCI HAR Dataset to obtain a new file embracing average of values in the fields mean and standard deviation
+* run_analysis.R script which operates on UCI HAR Dataset to obtain a new file embracing average of values on the fields mean and standard deviation
 * A code book named CodeBook.md which describes names of the fields of the output data along with summary choices